List of My Little Pony: Friendship Is Magic characters: Lord Tirek

 Lord Tirek (voiced by Mark Acheson) is a powerful bull-like centaur who can absorb magic from other creatures, especially ponies.
 He is based on the character Tirac from the 1984 My Little Pony special, Rescue at Midnight Castle.
 A thousand years ago, Tirek and his brother Scorpan came to Equestria from a distant land to steal its magic.
 However, Scorpan grew to appreciate Equestria's ways and even befriended Star Swirl the Bearded.
 After Tirek refused to abandon their plan, Scorpan alerted Princess Celestia and Princess Luna of his intentions, and returned to his homeland while Tirek was imprisoned in Tartarus for his crimes.
 He first appears in season four's two-part finale, "Twilight's Kingdom", when he escapes from Tartarus and manipulates Discord to help him steal the magic from every pony in Equestria.
 Twilight and her friends eventually defeat and reimprison him with "Rainbow Power", powerful magic acquired from the Tree of Harmony.
 He returns in season eight's two-part finale, "School Raze" when he helps Cozy Glow with her plan to drain all of the magic from Equestria to get revenge on Twilight and her friends by trapping themselves in Tartarus.
 The plan fails and Cozy is locked up in Tartarus with him.
 In season nine's two-part premiere, "The Beginning of the End", Tirek and Cozy are later freed by Grogar to join him in his plot to take over Equestria.
 After recovering Grogar's Bewitching Bell, Tirek, Chrysalis, and Cozy decide to work together to betray Grogar and take Equestria for themselves.
 In the season's two-part finale, "The Ending of the End", they use the magic of the Bewitching Bell to make themselves all-powerful and take over Equestria, but are eventually defeated by Twilight and her friends, as well as turned into stone as punishment for their crimes.

-Character designer Phil Caesar strove to make Tirek appear as intimidating as he could without being deemed "too scary" for younger audiences, giving him design elements such as a black upper body to "tone down the intensity".